videlais/word2vector-json-ts/README.md

 # Word2Vector-JSON in TypeScript

-TypeScript library for processing Word2Vec output vectors in JSON format.
+This is **not** functionality for creating a Word2Vector model.
+This library is designed for processing models and their vector output in JSON format.